tongza331/DiabetesPBL/README.md

-# DiabetesPBL - This is Project for CPE393 PBL in KMUTT
+# DiabetesPBL - This is Project for CPE393PBL in KMUTT
 ### Topic: Diabetes Prediction and Monitoring

 - Machine Learning Algorithm : XGBoost Classifier